 One thing you should keep in mind is to insert the cable in the yellow (LAN) port of the router before you start the configuration.

 As discussed above, it's possible to enable high-speed internet using 10 Gigabit ethernet in your business.
 With a 100G fiber backbone, FastTrack Communications helps you install up to 10G+ internet at an affordable price.

-Call us today at 877-755-0558 or drop us an email at email@example.com.
+Call us today at 877-755-0558 or drop us an email at email@example.com if you are looking for reliable internet providers in Durango and nearby cities.
 You can request a quote for your business on our website: https://fasttrackcomm.net/fasttrack-service-request/